 During FY23, OPaL's petrochemical complex had undergone a major overhauling process.
 The same was undertaken in the months of April and May 2022, and hence, the capacity utilisation reduced from 95% in FY22 to 82% in FY23.
 Barring the months of April and May 2022, the plant operated at an average capacity of 95%.
-Furthermore, during H1FY24, the company undertook maintenance shutdown for around 10 days in phased manner due to certain operational issues, leading to capacity utilisation of about 90% during H1FY24.
+Furthermore, during H1FY24, the company undertook maintenance shutdown for around 10 days in a phased manner due to certain operational issues, leading to moderation in capacity utilization in FY24 albeit capacity utilization remained higher than FY23.

-However, as indicated by the company's management, currently, the plant is running at a capacity of 98-104% and the utilisation is expected to remain healthy for the remaining part of the year.
+However, as indicated by the company's management, the plant has run at an average capacity of 98-104% and the utilisation is expected to remain healthy for the remaining part of the year.